github-education-resources/graduation/_data/Abiola-Farounbi/Abiola-Farounbi.md

 name:  Abiola Farounbi
 institution: Ayiti Codemanship
 profile_pic: abiola.png
-quote: 'Be True to yourself ,Keep your passion alive .To live is the rarest thing in the world '
+quote: 'Be True to yourself ,Keep your passion alive ;To live is the rarest thing in the world '
 github_user: Abiola-Farounbi
 ---